mern-sejin/npm-express-api-secure/README.md

 }));
 ```
 ## License
-This package is open source and available under the MIT license.
+This package is open source and available under the ISC license.
 ## Author
 ### Sejin Ahmed (MERN Stack Web Developer)
 ### Thank You for visiting!!!!